 Keeping up with all of the activities a student has can be daunting.
 At Algonquin Middle School, we strive to make this as easy as possible in a variety of ways:

 - Newsletter - Our newsletter will be published quarterly and includes the upcoming activity calendar and other key items.

 - Web Site - Our website is filled with important information with regards to Algonquins events, calendar, policies, staff contact information and many other topics.
 It is updated frequently and we hope that all parents check it frequently.
 SPOTLIGHTS are items we don't want parents to have to search for - they scroll but if you wish to see them all at once, click on 'View All' at the bottom of the column.
 To access the HOME PAGE at any time, click on the Eagle Head on the top left of the page next to the school name.

-- School Messenger - This is our new email and voicemail message system.
+- School Messenger - This is our parent email and voicemail message system.
 We will send weekly email updates about events at Algonquin.
 You will continue to receive these as long as we have a current email address for you on file - Please update your information via the ParentPortal if you haven't received messages or click here for assistance.

-- Parent Portal - Parents need to establish an account to access student grades, attendance and contact information.
+- Parent Portal - Parents need to establish their own account to access student grades, attendance and contact information.
 Students do not receive Progress reports - you are able to access live information at any time via the Portal!
 Click here for assistance.
 Click here to access the login page.

 - Report Cards - These will be sent home at the end of the first, second and third card markings.
 The final report card of the year is mailed home.
 Report cards sent home should arrive in a manilla envelope.
 This envelope requires your signature each time it comes home and must be returned to school the following day - your signature assures us that you have received and reviewed it.